ansyun/dpdk-nginx/README.md

 root@h163:~#
 ```
 ####Notes
-* netdp tcp stack support reuseport, so can enable nginx reuseport feature, multi nginx can listen on same port.
+* ANS tcp stack support reuseport, so can enable nginx reuseport feature, multi nginx can listen on same port.
 * proxy_pass is supported.

 ####Support
 -------
-For free support, please use netdp team mail list at zimeiw@163.com, or QQ Group:86883521, or https://dpdk-odp.slack.com.
+For free support, please use ANS team mail list at zimeiw@163.com, or QQ Group:86883521, or https://dpdk-odp.slack.com.